N S E W

 Inventory Management

 Inventory is working capital on a shelf.
 Most operators don't know their actual carrying cost — which typically runs 20–30% of inventory value annually when you account for capital, storage, obsolescence, and handling.
-That number has a direct line to your balance sheet and your borrowing capacity.
+That number has a direct line to your balance sheet.

 • Safety stock & reorder point optimization